-What Are The 6 Hardest Languages For English Speakers To Learn?
+The 6 Hardest Languages For English Speakers To Learn

 Some people love a good challenge.
-We recently gave you the list of easiest languages for English speakers to learn, but maybe the more difficult options will appeal to you.
-We checked in with language expert Benjamin Davies from our Didactics team to determine the six languages English speakers may take longer to master.
+We recently gave you the list of easiest languages for English speakers to learn, but maybe you prefer life on hard mode.
+We checked in with language expert Benjamin Davies from our Didactics team to determine the six hardest languages to learn for English speakers.
+They may take a bit longer to master, but they’re definitely worth the challenge!

 1. Mandarin Chinese